bastienleonard/pysfml-cython/doc/sphinx/source/graphics.rst

       driver.
 You can expect a value of 512 pixels for low-end graphics card, and up to 8192 pixels or more for newer hardware.

+   .. attribute:: NORMALIZED

+      Constant for the type of texture coordinates where the range is [0 ..
+1], as a class attribute.

+   .. attribute:: PIXELS

+      Constant for the type of texture coordinates where the range is [0 .. size], as a class attribute.

    .. attribute:: height

       Read-only.
 The height of the texture.